JessHatfield/Money_Movement_Viewer/README.md

 * View details for an individual money_movement detailing the above plus:
     * Receiving person.

-* Edit user notes per money_movement.
+* User can add notes per money_movement (and can use unicode characters).

 * User Authentication
     * Pre-created user login + logout.